trekhleb/javascript-algorithms/README.md

 popular algorithms and data structures.

-Each algorithm and data structure have its own separate README with related explanations and link for further reading and YouTube videos.
+Each algorithm and data structure have its own separate README with related explanations and links for further reading and YouTube videos.

 ## Data Structures